The Red Badge of Gayness

 "The Red Badge of Gayness" is the fourteenth episode of the third season of the animated television series South Park and the 45th episode of the series overall.
 It originally aired on November 24, 1999.
 In the episode, the boys participate in the South Park Civil War reenactment.
-To win a bet, Cartman convinces the reenactors to try and alter history and leads them throughout the United States.
+To win a bet, Cartman convinces the reenactors to try to alter history and leads them throughout the United States.
 The episode's name is a reference to the war novel The Red Badge of Courage, and parodies Ken Burns' documentary miniseries The Civil War and the 1993 film Gettysburg.

 Plot

 As the men of South Park are preparing to hold their annual American Civil War reenactment of the (fictional) Battle of Tamarack Hill, the children rehearse as a Union Army rally band.

 In the morning of the reenactment, Stan's uncle, Jimbo informs the reenactors that over 200 people will come to see them reenact the battle, setting a new record.
 He also takes the time to remind everyone that the primary alcohol sponsor of their event is Jagerminz S'more-flavored Schnapps, "the schnapps with the delightful taste of s'mores."
 In addition, the special guest will be Stan's grandpa, Marvin Marsh.
 Meanwhile, Cartman comes dressed as General Robert E. Lee, and the boys are outraged by his dressing as a Confederate officer.
 Evidently under the impression that the reenactment is a competition of some sort, Cartman bets that the South will win the Civil War, and if it does, Stan and Kyle will be his slaves for a month, or vice versa.
 Knowing that the outcome is supposed to be historical victory for the North as planned, Stan and Kyle eagerly accept the challenge.

 Cartman manipulates the drunken Confederate reenactors into actually striving to win the reenactment.
 At the after party, all of the reenactors, Confederate and Unionist, are now drunk on the Schnapps, Cartman rallies them to attack Topeka, which is presumed by the reenactors to have been the next battle.
 The next day, Topeka is assaulted by the drunken South Park Confederates and the entire town falls.
 As the invasion continues town by town, their ranks are continually bolstered by either Confederate supporters or men who would simply choose to avoid fighting them.
 Stan, Kyle, and Grampa Marsh travel to Chattanooga which is under attack by the Confederates.
 The National Guard also arrives on the scene and shoots a warning flare into the air which kills Kenny (who had joined the Confederates under Cartman's promise of "lots of plunder and womens").